chewong/azure-cli-alias-extension/README.md

 # azure-cli-alias-extension
 An Azure CLI extension that provides command alias functionality.
 It aims to enhance Azure CLI usuability and improve developer productivity.
+For detailed specificaition of this feature, please visit [here](https://gist.github.com/chewong/2afb67374d700b34015d146f63a79b15).

 ## Developing
 1. Set up your Azure CLI development environment: